NeSC-IV/mathematics/README.md

 ### Referenced Tutorials
 - Advanced Probability Theory
 - Probability Theory and Examples
-- An Introduction to Stochastic Analysis
+- An Introduction to Stochastic Differential Equations

 ### Paper Lists
 - [A micro Lie theory for state estimation in robotics](https://arxiv.org/abs/1812.01537)